audeering/auglib/docs/usage.rst

 In this section we will show how a :class:`auglib.Transform` object can be applied to a database in `Unified Format`_.

-Therefore, we pass it to an instance of :class:`auglib.Augment`, which creates an interface with additional functions.
+Therefore, we pass it to an instance of :class:`auglib.Augment`.

 .. jupyter-execute::